alioguzhan/react-typescript-library/README.md

 # react-typescript-library-template

-A started template to create a react component / library with Typescript.
+A template to create a react component / library with Typescript.

 ## Install